McNally Smith College of Music

 McNally Smith College of Music was a private for-profit music school in Saint Paul, Minnesota.
 Initially founded in 1984 as the Guitar Center of Minneapolis, it was renamed Musictech College and moved to St. Paul in 2001.
 The school was renamed again as McNally Smith College of Music by the school's two founders, Jack McNally and Doug Smith, to memorialize themselves on the school's 2005 20th anniversary.

 Initially, the school's concept was vocational, with a mission of providing students with real world skills in which to earn a living in the music industry.
 The vocational school began with six instructors and 200 private lesson students in a 3,000 square foot space within the Minneapolis warehouse district on Washington Avenue.
 In the fall of 1986, the Guitar Center began offering a state-approved full-time program.
 By 2000, the guitar school had become a music college, with over 250 students pursuing associate degrees and diploma certificates.
 With financial assistance from the state of Minnesota and the city of St Paul, the college purchased and renovated the former St Paul Arts & Science Center building into a 60,000 square foot campus with a 12-studio audio production complex, customized classrooms, library, bookstore, café, and a 300-seat auditorium with a 20k-watt Midas/EV sound system.
 The school offered degree programs in Music Production, Music Business, Composition and Songwriting, Guitar, Bass, Keyboards, Brass and Woodwinds, Strings, and Liberal Arts.
-In the fall of 2009 the school opened the much-ridiculed "first nationally accredited diploma program for hip-hop".
-Over the next several years, BA and MA degree programs were added to the school's academic offerings.
-The school's graduation and employment record was fairly unimpressive, but there are several ex-MSCM students who have carved out successful and creative lives in the music and audio world.
+In the fall of 2009 the school opened what it described as the "first nationally accredited diploma program for hip-hop".
+Over the next several years, BA and MA degree programs were made available.